AnthonyBarrera116/Stock-Web-Data/README.md

 Web driver must be downsloaded from chrome depending on the version you use

-Python enviroment is 3.8
+Python enviroment is 3.8 Libraires installed in Enviroment:
-Libraires installed in Enviroment:
+- GGFDS